apache/ozone/README.md

 ### Run on Kubernetes

-Ozone is first class citizen of the Cloud-Native environments.
-The binary package contains multiple set of K8s resource files to show how it can be deployed.
+Ozone is a first class citizen of the Cloud-Native environments.
+The binary package contains multiple sets of K8s resource files to show how it can be deployed.

 ## Build from source